-- unauthorized discharge and/or threatened discharge of waste also creates or threatens to create a condition of pollution. - b.
-Cleanup and abatement is necessary to ensure that the existing condition of pollution is cleaned up, that threatened unauthorized discharges to waters of the State from the Site are prevented, and that any impacts to beneficial uses are mitigated. - c.
-The unauthorized discharges of waste, threatened discharges of waste, and conditions of pollution are considered priority violations as outlined in the State Water Board's Water Quality Enforcement Policy and the issuance of a cleanup and abatement order pursuant to Water Code section 13304 is appropriate and consistent with policies of the San Diego Water Board and State Water Board. - 15.
-Resolution 92-49 sets forth the policies and procedures to be used during an investigation and cleanup of a polluted site, and requires that cleanup levels be consistent with State Water Board Resolution No. 68-16, the Statement of Policy with Respect to Maintaining High Quality Waters in California (Antidegradation Policy).
+- 18. As a result of the unauthorized land disturbance activities that were conducted at the Site for the purpose of cannabis cultivation activities, resulting in erosion and mass wasting of the stream bank, the Discharger has caused or permitted waste to be discharged or deposited where it will be, or has the potential to be, discharged to ephemeral streams on the Site, which are tributary to Salt Creek and are waters of the State.
+These discharges and threatened discharges of waste occurred without authorization under the Water Code.
+These unauthorized discharges and threatened discharges of waste have created or threaten to create a condition of pollution, as described above. - 19.
+As a result of the use of pesticides, fertilizers and other amendments at the Site, the Discharger has caused or permitted waste, as described above, to be discharged or deposited where it will be, or has the potential to be, discharged to the underlying groundwater, a water of the State.
+These unauthorized discharges and threatened discharges of waste have created or threaten to create a condition of pollution, as described above. - 20.
+Cleanup and abatement is necessary to ensure that any existing condition of pollution is cleaned up, that threatened unauthorized discharges of waste to waters of the State that may create a condition of pollution are prevented, and that any impacts to beneficial uses are mitigated. - 21.
+The issuance of a cleanup and abatement order pursuant to Water Code section 13304 is appropriate and consistent with policies of the Santa Ana Water Board and State Water Board. - 22.
+Resolution 92-49 sets forth the policies and procedures to be used during an investigation and cleanup of a polluted site, and requires that cleanup levels be consistent with State Water Board Resolution 68-16, the Statement of Policy with Respect to Maintaining High Quality Waters in California (Antidegradation Policy).
 Resolution 92-49 requires the waste to be cleaned up in a manner that promotes attainment of either background water quality, or the best water quality which is reasonable if background levels of water quality cannot be restored.
 Any alternative cleanup level to background must: (1) be consistent with the maximum benefit to the people of the state; (2) not unreasonably affect present and anticipated beneficial use of such water; and (3) not result in water quality less than that prescribed in the Basin Plan and applicable Water Quality Control Plans and Policies of the State Water Board.
 Resolution 92-49 directs that investigations proceed in a progressive sequence.
-To the extent practical, it directs the San Diego Water Board to require and review for adequacy written work plans for each element and phase, and the written reports that describe the results of each phase of the investigation and cleanup.
+To the extent practical, it directs the Santa Ana Water Board to require and review for adequacy written work plans for each element and phase, and the written reports that describe the results of each phase of the investigation and cleanup.